volkanovska/NER-annotation-with-LLMs/README.md

 This repository also offers a script to run error count on individual models.
 The results are saved in the same directory (*error rankings*).
 To do this, run:
-python3 rank_categories_individual_models.py gpt-4o-mini missed biodivner, where:
+python3 rank_categories_individual_models.py
+and follow the instructions in the prompts.

 - the first argument is the name of the model (gpt-4o-mini, gpt-4o-2024-05-13, Meta-Llama-3.1-70B-Instruct, Meta-Llama-3.1-405B-Instruct).
 - the second argument is the name of the error ("confusion", "new_categories", "possible", "pure_noise", "missed", "perfect").